nkpro2000sr/Chrome-VNC/README.md

-# Chrome-VNC
+# Chrome-noVNC
-Chromium with VNC on Alpine in Docker image.
+Chromium with noVNC on Alpine in Docker image.

-## To run Chrome VNC
+## To run Chrome noVNC
-`docker run --rm -it -p 5900:5900 nkpro/chrome-vnc`
+`docker run --rm -it -p 5980:5980 nkpro/chrome-novnc`

 To give extra args for *x11vnc*, run docker with **startVNC extra-args**
-`docker run --rm -it -p 5900:5900 nkpro/chrome-vnc startVNC -forever`
+`docker run --rm -it -p 5980:5980 nkpro/chrome-novnc startVNC -forever`

 To change the default *Resolution*, run docker with env **-e RESOLUTION=required-resolution**
-`docker run --rm -it -p 5900:5900 -e RESOLUTION=1280x720x24 nkpro/chrome-vnc`
+`docker run --rm -it -p 5980:5980 -e RESOLUTION=1280x720x24 nkpro/chrome-novnc`

+Connect to http://localhost:5980/vnc.html to access.

 ### To run bash command line
-`docker run --rm -it nkpro/chrome-vnc bash`
+`docker run --rm -it nkpro/chrome-novnc bash`

-## Make a Portable Chromium Browser with Chrome-VNC docker image
+## Make a Portable Chromium Browser with Chrome-noVNC docker image
 To start container for first time.
-`docker run --name pcb -it -p 5900:5900 nkpro/chrome-vnc`
+`docker run --name pcb -it -p 5980:5980 nkpro/chrome-novnc`

 To start container for next time.
 `docker start pcb && docker attach pcb`